 An annual maintenance contract gives a company and the service provider the benefit of having everything planned out ahead of time, so that if in the event of a machine, computer, piece of hardware, or software breaks or ceases to work properly, the company knows that they can be up and running in the shortest amount of time possible.
 This helps prevent undue delays resulting in loss of profits or income.

 If you need help with an annual maintenance contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.